TeamDevDev/professional-development-week-five-through-eight-starter/writing/review.md

 TODO: In the above list you must provide a specific link to the GitHub issue tracker entry on your partner's web site.
-Please do not (i) provide a general link to an entire GitHub repository or ts issue tracker, (ii) repeat the same link to a GitHub issue more than once, or (iii) provide links to content not on found in the GitHub issue tracker for your partner.
+Please do not (i) provide a general link to an entire GitHub repository or ts issue tracker, (ii) repeat the same link to a GitHub issue more than once, or (iii) provide links to content not found in the GitHub issue tracker for your partner.

 ### Executive Summaries